Cahooot/BG3/Syrchalis Rebalance - Spell Upcasts/README.txt

 Rebalance - Cantrips:
 - Added levelmaps for level 17 scaling, assumed 2d8 for Shillelagh
-- Thorn WHip: changed damage die to d4 as intended by original mod
+- Thorn Whip: changed damage die to d4 as intended by original mod

 Rebalance - Level 1 Spells:
-- Added levlemaps for Witchbolt
+- Added level 13+ levlemaps for Witchbolt
 - Sleep and Colour Spray: I made my own changes to have the health threshold scale off proficiency bonus instead of being flat numbers.
 At early levels the health threshold should be the same as the original mod but will obviously be higher as you gain levels.
 I also changed Sleep to only target 2 circles instead of 3.
-If you don't wanna use my dumb changes you'll have to add the upcast versions for the original mod yourself
+If you don't wanna use my dumb changes you'll have to add the upcast levels for the original mod versions yourself

 Rebalance - Level 3 Spells:
 - Hunger of Hadar: entirely removed Syrchalis' changes to the spell in my own file.
 You'll have to add the upcasts yourself

 Rebalance - Level 4 Spells:
-- Added levelmaps for Grasping Vine
+- Added level 13+ levelmaps for Grasping Vine

 Rebalance - Level 6 Spells:
 - Wall of Ice: added damage fix for Ice Cloud (supposed to be 10d6, mod page says the fix is included but it doesn't seem it was)